 A flow-through acute toxicity test system is a toxicity testing system where test species are exposed to a continuous flow of effluent.
 Such systems are able to measure real time acute effects of effluent on test species.
 Therefore, they can be useful in identifying potential acute effects from effluent rather quickly.
 However, these systems generally use trout or other species of fish that may not be the most sensitive species available to monitor the potential acute effects from the effluent.

 The Water Boards would retain the discretion to include additional toxicity compliance requirements in NPDES permits specific to existing flow-through acute toxicity systems.
 These additional requirements could include effluent limitations and/or monitoring requirements.
 Any such requirements would be in addition to the Provisions and could not be substituted to meet the acute toxicity monitoring requirements in the Provisions.
+Flow-through monitoring can be helpful in assessing if a discharger’s toxicity controls are effective in preventing or controlling toxicity in their effluent with more immediate, real-time results than static monitoring.

-If existing flow-through systems are amenable to the use of the TST approach, the dischargers would be required to use the TST approach.
-However, for existing flow-through systems that are not amenable to the TST approach, the Regional Water Board would specify the statistical approach and biological endpoints that must be used.
-Any flow-through systems constructed after the effective date of the Provisionswould need to be designed and constructed in such a way that would facilitate analysis using the TST approach.
+For existing flow-through systems that are amenable to the use of the TST approach, the Water Boards should require the use of the TST approach.
+However, for existing flow-through systems that are not amenable to the TST approach, the Regional Water Board would specify the statistical approach, or calculation that must be used.
+Examples of approaches that may be used to analyze acute toxicity data from a flow though system include using a t-test statistical approach or a percent survival calculation.
+If the Water Boards require the construction of flow-through systems after the effective date of the Provisions, the flow through system would need to be designed and constructed in such a way that would allow the use of the TST approach.
 Once constructed this way, these dischargers would be required to use the TST approach.

 Consideration of Additional Monitoring